13 Best Pillows of 2024

 Types of Pillows

 When you think of a pillow, usually a fluffy, cloud-like rectangular shape comes to mind.
 However, these items are now sold in all shapes and sizes.
-From small travel pillows to lengthy body pillows, there’s a variety to consider.
+From small travel pillows to lengthy body pillows, there’s a variety of pillow types to consider.

 A standard size pillow is what you would imagine an everyday pillow looking like; they’re the most commonly found in bedrooms and fit well in both standard and Queen sized pillowcases.